Present: Bertrand, Buis, Cron, Curtis, Ferguson, Hathaway, Hinkle, Janzow, Jones, McDougall,

 3. EN100 (formalize)

-Starrett distributed a handout for the proposed addition of EN100 to the University Studies Program.
-He stated that the University Studies Council recommended the new program structure to include EN100.
+Starrett distributed a handout for the proposed addition of EN100 to the General Education Program.
+He stated that the General Education Council recommended the new program structure to include EN100.
 Students who graduate from Southeast currently must have EN100, or equivalent credit, on their record unless they come into the University with EN140 credit.
 The Council recommended that since EN100 is already being taken by Southeast students, that the practice be recognized and be placed in the program as an additional first year course.
-The recognition of EN100 brings the number of credit hours within University Studies to 51, but does not add to the graduation requirement of programs because it is already being counted.
+The recognition of EN100 brings the number of credit hours within General Education to 51, but does not add to the graduation requirement of programs because it is already being counted.
 The handout also outlined the curriculum requirements.
 No changes are necessary to any syllabus.
 It was noted that this corrects the oversight.
 McDougall suggested that Council recognizes it is a unique circumstance.
 Since it is too late to make changes in the catalog for this fall (06-07); it will be in the 07-08 catalog.
 Motion passed unanimously.

 C. Discussion Items